ethanwerner/header-libraries/README.md

 **Note:** The size of a block must be greater than or equal to ```sizeof(void *)```

+## stack.h - Stack Implementation

+A stack implementation to be used with pushdown.h

+**Note:** A pop operation on an empty stack will return 0/NULL.

+## pushdown.h - A Pushdown/Stack Automata

+This file provides an implementation of a pushdown/stack automata.

-## * ufo.h - Universal Functions Originator
+## ufo.h - Universal Functions Originator

  An implementation of the symbolic regression technique known as a Universal Functions Originator.
-The original paper can be found [here](https://doi.org/10.1016/j.asoc.2020.106417).
+The originating paper can be found [here](https://doi.org/10.1016/j.asoc.2020.106417).

 ## uri.h - URI Builder